Woolong-coin/woolong-coin/README.md

 ### Copypasta for license when editing files

-Hi TurtleCoin contributor, thanks for forking and sending back Pull Requests.
+Hi Woolong contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers